intel/libvpl/examples/tutorials/01_transition/README.md

 ```

 2. Session initialization still happens with 1.x API MFXInit.
 Beyond changing
-includes to their oneVPL equivalents, *no additional code changes are required*
+includes to their Intel® VPL equivalents, *no additional code changes are required*
-to start using oneVPL.
+to start using Intel® VPL.

 With this approach you will see a deprecation warning during compile.